MorrisseyLab/DeCryptICS/README.md

 python run\_script.py count /full/path/to/block/input\_files.py

 View the help with "python run\_script.py -h" to see all available options.
-For example, if you are analysing mouse tissue, then use the "-mouse" flag to use the mouse-specific network weights:

-python run\_script.py count /full/path/to/mouseblock/input\_files.py -mouse

-Note: if running on a GPU and you receive an out-of-memory error, try reducing the "input\_size" in DeCryptICS/DNN/params.py (in nice powers of 2 so that downsampling always creates an integer size: 128, 256, 512, 1024, 2048...)
+# Processing the raw output

+Raw output is given in terms of probabilities of each bounding box being each object type (clone, partial, fufi).
+The processing step threshold these probabilities either with constant thresholds or manually with a slider by passing the -m flag:

+python process\_output.py /full/path/to/block/input\_files.py -m

+Thresholds can be set for non-manual processing as follows:

+python process\_output.py /full/path/to/block/input\_files.py -c 0.5 -p 0.5 -f 0.5

+for -c, -p and -f being clone, partial and fufi, respectively.

 ---